 by Len Bass, Paul Clements, Rick Kazman

-The first book in the list, as well as the first book which you should read on the subject of software architecture.
+The first book on the list, as well as the first book which you should read on the subject of software architecture.
 This book describes the basic concepts: management of project requirements, especially non-functional, documenting the architecture, assessing the architecture in terms of success.
 It also clarifies how to work on architecture in agile terms and changing requirements.
 Examples and an easy-to-read style of writing are good advantages of this book.

 by Ian Gorton

 One of the alternative books for your acquaintance with the basic theory giving a good overview of the software architect’s work.
-It describes the key skills which are needed to be an architect, from the way of thinking to the knowledge of various technologies.
+It describes the essential skills which are needed to be an architect, from the way of thinking to the knowledge of various technologies.
 Also, there are considerations on the attributes of quality and other areas of software architecture.

 by Martin Fowler